 Kountze in Hardin County, Texas — The American South (West South Central)

 Location.
-30° 22.086′ N, 94° 18.96′ W. Marker is in Kountze, Texas, in Hardin County.
-Marker is on State Highway 326, on the left when traveling east.
+30° 22.098′ N, 94° 19.002′ W. Marker is in Kountze, Texas, in Hardin County.
+Marker is on State Highway 326, on the right when traveling east.
+The marker is located in NW corner of the courthouse square.
 Touch for map.
-This marker is on the southside of the courthouse near the jail.
 Marker is at or near this postal address: 300 Monroe Street, Kountze TX 77625, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 26, 2011, by Steve Gustafson of Lufkin, Texas.
-This page has been viewed 607 times since then and 5 times this year.
-Photos: 1, 2. submitted on July 26, 2011, by Steve Gustafson of Lufkin, Texas. • Craig Swain was the editor who published this page.
+It was originally submitted on July 24, 2011, by Steve Gustafson of Lufkin, Texas.
+This page has been viewed 378 times since then and 9 times this year.
+Photos: 1, 2. submitted on July 24, 2011, by Steve Gustafson of Lufkin, Texas. • Bill Pfingsten was the editor who published this page.